babers/DeekSeekBingFinder/README.md

 - Click "Stop" to halt the process.
 - Enable the "Shutdown PC when finished" checkbox to allow automatic shutdown when all rewards and searches are complete.
 - When shutdown is triggered, a dialog box appears with a 60-second countdown and a Cancel button.
 If not cancelled, the PC will shut down automatically.
+ - The app will check for internet connectivity at startup; if none is found it will wait and log retries until connectivity is restored.
+ - During the run, network interruptions will pause network operations (searches / points fetch) but will not reset or lose GUI/session state.

 Optional overrides at startup: